lparry/travel-blog/source/_drafts/christmas.markdown

 castle and have a walk around.

-It was very pretty up there, but icy cold winds were blowing through, so we went down the other side of the hill to the Grass Market (?) and had a beer in the oldest pub in Edinburgh (Scotland?).
+It was very pretty up there, but icy cold winds were blowing through, so we went down the other side of the hill to the Grassmarket and had a beer in the oldest pub in Edinburgh (Maybe even all of Scotland?).
 We had a look at a few other pubs along the same strip before heading back to the house.

 Matty offered that I could come back to Nottingham with him for NYE, and after looking at the ludicrous prices of hostels in Edinburgh over that period it was the only sensible choice.
 Places were asking £60-70 a night for a bed in a 16 person dorm.
 Fucking crazy!

-Anyway, we said our goodbyes to Nicolette and Leigh and then set off on the very long drive from Edinburgh to Nottingham, 4-5 hours (?) finally arriving at 1:30am.
+Anyway, we said our goodbyes to Nicolette and Leigh and then set off on the long drive from Edinburgh to Nottingham, 4-5 hours finally arriving at 1:30am.
 It felt nice to be back at my home away from home again.

 Between Christmas and New Years I spent a lot of time hacking on my blog,